 THIS IS ABSURD.
 It also seems like a perfect parody of reactionary conservatives' view of progressive politics -- but given the traction this sentiment has found, not just with youth on Twitter and Tumblr but with mainstream leftist and feminist publications and in the law - I do believe the Right Wing Nut Jobs have a point regarding how many Lefties have no interest in applying critical analysis to their causes but instead simply vie for most non-judgmental (or in practice, most knee-jerkingly sanctimonious).

-Rational judgment is good, people.
+Rational judgment is good.
 And to equate the reasonableness of these first four statements with the reasonableness of the fifth one is offensive:

 • Women do not exist to serve men.